dikucloud/proj-shipping-maps/README.md

 * A shipping route that would result in a ship wreck for the input, would also result in a ship wreck for the output
 * A coordinate that is reachable by ship for the input, is also be reachable by ship in the output (by a margin of *x* meters)

-Data will be provided by [Danish Geodata Agency](http://www.gst.dk/English/) for the project (data is *confidential* and must not be used outside the project).
+Data will be provided by [Danish Geodata Agency](http://www.gst.dk/English/) or by OpenStreetMap if that is easier.

+The [OpenStreetMap data for Greenland](http://download.cloudmade.com/americas/northern_america/greenland#downloads_breadcrumbs) is free to download.
+It has the following properties:

+* 21542 linestrings total
+* 18077 rings (propably islands).
+Average 15 points.
+Max 1248 points
+* 3465 non-rings (propably mainland coastline segments).
+Average 82 points.
+Max 530 points

 If you are interested in doing this project, send an email to kostas@diku.dk.